Examples

 generate_feed = false # No /ja/rss.xml will be generated

-Language feeds share the same sections, limit, and truncate settings from [feeds] config.
+Language feeds share the same sections, limit, truncate, and full_content settings from [feeds] config.
 RSS language feeds include a <language> tag, and Atom feeds include an xml:lang attribute.
 The feed title includes the language name (e.g., "My Site (한국어)").

 <link rel="alternate" type="application/rss+xml"